ToM-Korn/coop/README.md

 ## static files for admin templates

-first create a folder "static" in your root folder in terminal user "python manage.py collectstatic" to collect the admin interface static files to your static folder
+first create a folder "static" in your root folder

+in terminal use: "python manage.py collectstatic" to collect the admin interface static files to your static folder including admin templates

 ## lighttp config